confidential-computing/glossary/README.md

 ## License

-This glossary is available under the [Apache License 2.0](LICENSE).
-Contributions to this project are accepted under the same license.
+These files are made available under the terms of the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).

 ## Acknowledgments